Name The Nature Conservancy as a Beneficiary of Your Retirement Plan

 Take care of nature and your heirs by making TNC a full or partial beneficiary of your IRA, 401(k) or other qualified retirement plan.
 The taxes applied to your retirement plan assets may be different than you imagined—in fact, using retirement assets to make a donation and leaving other assets to your heirs often enables you to give more to your heirs.

 Your financial advisor and TNC’s gift planning professionals can help you determine whether income from a gift plan or withdrawals from your retirement account would most benefit your heirs.
 For more information, contact one of our gift planning experts.

 Here's the process:

 - You name TNC as the beneficiary of a qualifying retirement plan through a beneficiary designation form, ensuring assets will not be included in your taxable estate.
 An extra step may be required to designate a 401(k).

 - After your lifetime, the residue of your plan passes to TNC tax-free and to any other named heirs.

-- Escape both income AND estate tax levied on the residue left in your retirement account.
+- You may be able to escape both income AND estate taxes levied on the residue left in your retirement account.
 Since TNC is a non-profit organization, we won't pay income tax on the distribution, nor will the gift be subject to estate tax.
 The entire amount comes to us, and your heirs will benefit from a reduced estate tax burden.